2017 ISBN 9780720619454

 Published in Spanish as Luna de lobos in 1985, Wolf Moon was the first novel that centred on the Spanish Maquis to be published in Spain after Franco’s death in 1975.
 It was made into a film in 1987, directed by Julio Sánchez Valdés, with a cast including Santiago Ramos, Antonio Resines and Kiti Mánver.

-“Julio Llamazares, the accomplished author of such books as La lluvia amarilla (1988; Yellow Rain, 2003), uses stark language and striking images to bring to life one of the most painful episodes in recent Spanish history.”
+“Julio Llamazares, the accomplished author of such books as La lluvia amarilla (Yellow Rain), uses stark language and striking images to bring to life one of the most painful episodes in recent Spanish history.”

-- Review by Dr Christopher Bannister: Arts & Humanities Research Council
+– Dr Chris Bannister, Arts & Humanities Research Council